 Dr. Rollow received a BA in psychology from Harvard University in 1973, an MD from Stanford Medical School in 1977, and an MPH from University of Michigan in 1986.
 He completed a residency in Family Medicine at Cook County Hospital in Chicago in 1980.
-He is certified by the American Board of Family Medicine and the American Board of Holistic and Integrative Medicine.
-He is Assistant Professor in Family and Community Medicine at the University of Maryland, and formerly directed the University of Maryland Center for Integrative Health and Healing.
+He has been certified by the American Board of Family Medicine and the American Board of Holistic and Integrative Medicine.
+He is Adjunct Professor in Family and Community Medicine at the University of Maryland, and formerly directed the University of Maryland Center for Integrative Health and Healing.

 I am deeply grateful for the opportunity to connect with and learn from my relationship with you.
 I approach each encounter with the intent to understand the underlying issues that are affecting your life and your health.
 I see my role as to provide guidance among the multitude of options that are available during your healing process, and to be with you as it evolves.

 Dr. Cooper completed residency in 2022 in the Combined Family Medicine-Preventive Medicine residency at MedStar Franklin Square Medical Center and Johns Hopkins Bloomberg School of Public Health.
 She earned a BA in stem cell and regenerative biology at Harvard University in 2012 and then received an MD (2018) and an MPH (2021) from Johns Hopkins University.
 She is in the process of obtaining board certification from the American Board of Family Medicine and the American Board of Preventive Medicine.

 Dr. Cooper provides primary care and consultation for adult and pediatric patients incorporating a functional medicine approach.
 She has specialized interest in:

 - Using food as medicine and natural supplements to optimize health for primary care patients